 - What are our greatest successes to date?
-What can we learn from them?
+Also, what can we learn from them?

 - What are our greatest failures to date?
-What can we learn from them?
+Can we learn from them?

 - Do we have the right team in place for the next phase of our business growth?
 What skills and capabilities are we missing?